A Novel M-Estimator for Robust PCA: Introduction

 \subsection{Exact Recovery and Conditions for Exact Recovery by GMS}

-In order to study the robustness to outliers of our estimator for the underlying subspace, we formulate the exact subspace recovery problem (see also~\citet{Xu2012}).
+In order to study the robustness to outliers of our estimator for the underlying subspace, we formulate the exact subspace recovery problem (see also \citealt{Xu2012}).
 This problem assumes a fixed $d$-dimensional linear subspace $\rmL^*$, inliers sampled from $\rmL^*$ and outliers sampled from its complement; it asks to recover $\rmL^*$ as well as identify correctly inliers and outliers.

-In the case of point estimators, like the geometric median minimizing~\eqref{eq:geom_med}, robustness is commonly measured by the breakdown point of the estimator~\citep{huber_book, robust_stat_book2006}.
+In the case of point estimators, like the geometric median minimizing~\eqref{eq:geom_med}, robustness is commonly measured by the breakdown point of the estimator \citep{huber_book, robust_stat_book2006}.
 Roughly speaking, the breakdown point measures the proportion of arbitrarily large observations (that is, the proportion of ``outliers'') an estimator can handle before giving an arbitrarily large result.
-For example, the breakdown point of the geometric median is $50\%$~\citep{lopuha_rousseeuw_robust91}.

-In the case of estimating subspaces, we cannot directly extend this definition, since the set of subspaces, i.e., the Grassmannian (or unions of it), is compact, so we cannot talk about ``an arbitrarily large result'', that is, a subspace with arbitrarily large distance from all other subspaces.
+In the case of estimating subspaces, we cannot directly extend this definition, since the set of subspaces, that is, the Grassmannian (or unions of it), is compact, so we cannot talk about ``an arbitrarily large result'', that is, a subspace with arbitrarily large distance from all other subspaces.
 Furthermore, given an arbitrarily large data point, we can always form a subspace containing it; that is, this point is not arbitrarily large with respect to this subspace.
 Instead, we identify the outliers as the ones in the compliment of $\rmL^*$ and we are interested in the largest fraction of outliers (or smallest fraction of inliers per outliers) allowing exact recovery of $\rmL^*$.
 Whenever an estimator can exactly recover a subspace under a given sampling scenario we view it as robust and measure its effectiveness by the largest fraction of outliers it can tolerate.
 However, when an estimator cannot exactly recover a subspace, one needs to bound from below the distance between the recovered subspace and the underlying subspace of the model.
 Alternatively, one would need to point out at interesting scenarios where exact recovery cannot even occur in the limit when the number of points approaches infinity.
-We are unaware of other notions of robustness of subspace estimation (but of robustness of covariance estimation, which does not apply here; see e.g., \S6.2.1 of \citet{robust_stat_book2006}).
+We are unaware of other notions of robustness of subspace estimation (but of robustness of covariance estimation, which does not apply here; see, for example, \S6.2.1 of \citealt{robust_stat_book2006}).